Board of Directors

 National School of Banking — Fairfield University Syracuse, NY

-Jay joined Boston Financial in 1994.
-He is Chief Financial Officer (CFO) responsible for the company’s finance functions, including accounting, treasury, accounts payable, accounts receivable, billing, and financial planning and analysis.
-He is also responsible for the company’s legal, real estate, purchasing, and facilities functions.
+Jay retired as Chief Financial Officer of Boston Financial after 25 years with the company.
+Prior to his retirement, he was responsible for the company’s finance functions, including accounting, treasury, accounts payable, accounts receivable, billing, and financial planning and analysis.
+He was also responsible for the company’s legal, real estate, purchasing, and facilities functions.
 Prior to becoming CFO, he directed the company’s internal audit function for five years.
 Jay is also a member of Boston Financial’s Executive, Risk Management and Retirement Plan Advisory Committees.
-In addition, Jay represents the enterprise as CFO of International Financial Data Services Limited Partnership.
+In addition, Jay represented the enterprise as CFO of International Financial Data Services Limited Partnership.

 His experience also includes several years with the Boston office of PricewaterhouseCoopers, as well as a senior manager at a large Boston bank.
-Jay is a CPA and is a member of the American Institute of Certified Public Accountants and Massachusetts Society of Certified Public Accountants.
+Jay is a CPA.

-Jay is also a member (and Treasurer) of the Board of Directors of Boston Partners in Education, Inc. and sits on the Development Cabinet Committee of the United Way.
+Jay is also a member (and Treasurer) of the Board of Directors of Boston Partners in Education, Inc. and sits on the Development Cabinet and Audit Committees of the United Way.

 Jay holds a BS degree in accounting from Boston College.